jrgtt/escl/docs/setting-up-client.md

 ## A note about logging

 In the examples above I suppress the client's log by passing `log: false`, since escli already provides you one.
-If you want do logging in your own way, check out [setup-logging](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/logging.html) in elasticsearch.js documentation.
+If you want to do logging in your own way, check out [setup-logging](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/logging.html) in elasticsearch.js documentation.